MEET RENEE M.

 Morgan C. has received awards for participating in government at all levels, and has excelled at everything she has participated in, from a 4.0 GPA to sports (soccer, Captain of the varsity track team), as well as being involved as president of her high school social club and environmental club.
 With so much going on in Morgan’s life it is a surprise that she has time to play the drums, which she does for fun.

 We at the Carolyn Kelly Memorial Education Fund are proud to present Morgan with a scholarship that provides a significant contribution toward the costs of her higher education.
-We are excited to help her achieve her dreams.
+We are excited to help her achieve her dreams as she soars to new heights.

 Morgan letting off steam and having fun!